manuelbieh/react-book/basics/lists-fragments-and-conditional-rendering.md

 };
 ```

-Relatively simple use case.
+This is a relatively simple use case.
 The `NotificationList` component receives a list of items in the form of props.
 If the list contains any entries at all, they are rendered as a list item of an unordered list.
 If however the list is empty, a message is returned informing the user that no new notifications are available.

-Another more complex example.
-Let's imagine we are working with a value that we want to make editable.
+In another more complex example: let's imagine we are working with a value that we want to make editable.
 Our component differentiates between the different modes of `edit` and `view`.
 Depending on which mode we are currently in, we either want to simply show text \(**View mode**\) or be able to see a text field containing the previously entered value \(**edit mode**\).

 ```jsx
 import React from 'react';